-Reliability of the experimental studies i. and ii. listed above the nominal or measured initial concentration throughout the test (see also ECHA Guidance R.7b, Section R.7.8.4.1);
+Reliability of the experimental studies i. and ii. listed above concentration of the test material has been satisfactorily maintained within 20 % of the nominal or measured initial concentration throughout the test (see also ECHA Guidance R.7b, Section R.7.8.4.1);